 I remember all those old beautiful buildings with a long history that captured my eyes, I spent the first couple of days just taking pictures of buildings on the street everywhere I went.
 All you need to do to find these buildings is walk around the city!
 Enjoy!

-When you stroll around George Town, you can easily find Chinese temples built by early Chinese settlers of Hokkien, Cantonese, and Hainanese communities.
-It will be interesting to see the differences such as colors and decoration styles between Chinese Temples and Thai temples, even though they are rooted in the same religion, Buddism.
+When you stroll around Penang George Town, you can easily find Chinese temples built by early Chinese settlers of Hokkien, Cantonese, and Hainanese communities.
+It will be interesting to see the differences between Chinese Temples and Thai temples, even though they are rooted in the same religion, Buddism.

 Goddess of Mercy Temple (Kuan Yin Teng)